mjordan/islandora_workbench_docs/docs/output_csv.md

 content_type: my_custom_content_type
 # If export_csv_field_list is not present, all fields will be exported.
 export_csv_field_list: ['title', 'field_description']
+# Specifying the output path is optional; see below for more information.
+export_csv_file_path: output.csv
 ```

 The file identified by `input_file` has only one column, "node_id":